 Sign up to receive weekly emails from the Bloomington Volunteer Network to learn about local opportunities and organizations.

-Management, Industry and Policy students can also participate in service learning opportunities offered through The Media School.
+Management, Law and Policy students can also participate in service learning opportunities offered through The Media School.

 In the diverse fields that make up media, connecting with relevant professional organizations will depend on the paths of interest you follow in your degree.
 You may be interested in the following associations: